karelz/karelz.github.io/_includes/hiring_prague_net.md

 # Hiring for .NET Teams in Prague, Czech Republic

-As of 2019/6/5 we are hiring 2 full .NET teams in Prague, Czech Repubic:
+As of 2019/9/18 we are officially announcing extension of our .NET teams in Prague, Czech Republic:
-1. **.NET Engineering Services team** - see [full job description](https://careers.microsoft.com/i/us/en/job/632975/Software-Engineer-Core-Development-Tools) or [tweet "teaser"](https://twitter.com/ziki_cz/status/1136498403418955776)
+- **.NET Tooling team** - see [full job description](https://careers.microsoft.com/i/us/en/job/633945/Software-Engineer-NET-Core-Platform) where you can apply
-    * Primary contact: [@ElaMoscicka](https://twitter.com/ElaMoscicka) via her email [elmoscic@microsoft.com](mailto:elmoscic@microsoft.com) (please do NOT send resume/CV via email due to GDPR)
+    - We are adding 2 additional full teams (incl. manager position for each of them).
-    * Positions: Software Engineer & Software Engineer Manager
+    - Positions: Software Engineer & Software Engineer Manager
-    * Details: See [this blog post](https://devblogs.microsoft.com/dotnet/the-evolving-infrastructure-of-net-core/) to learn what the team does.
-1. **Base Class Libraries / Networking team** - see [full job description](https://careers.microsoft.com/i/us/en/job/633945/Software-Engineer-NET-Core-Platform) or [tweet "teaser"](https://twitter.com/ziki_cz/status/1136498644725698561)
-    * Primary contact: Apply directly to the [job post](https://careers.microsoft.com/i/us/en/job/633945/Software-Engineer-NET-Core-Platform)
-    * Positions: Software Engineer
+        - Note: The manager position will be published later (over next couple of weeks) - in the meantime, please apply to the Software Engineer position above and mentioned you are interested in the manager position on the team.

 **Basic infornation:**
-* Location: Prague, Czech Republic
+- Location: Prague, Czech Republic
-* Remote: No (we expect 60% presence in Microsoft Prague office)
+- Remote: No (we expect 60% presence in Microsoft Prague office)
-* Relocation: Yes
+- Relocation: Yes
-* Visa sponsorship: Yes
+- Visa sponsorship: Yes

-**Timeline:** We expect to get through first wave of candidates in a few weeks.
-Interviews will be likely held in Prague between end of July, and September (details are TBD and subject to change).
+**Timeline:** We expect to host a hiring event in Prague 11/18-11/20.
+We will conduct some interviews remotely/ad-hoc when candidate availability is limited at the time of the hiring event.

+For context, we have hired during this summer 2 full teams which are already starting in Prague:
+- **.NET Engineering Services team** - see [this blog post](https://devblogs.microsoft.com/dotnet/the-evolving-infrastructure-of-net-core/) to learn what the team does (manager of the team will start in October).
+Note: Currently we are not looking for more applicants to this specific job position.
+- **Base Class Libraries / Networking team** - see [this post](/networking_resources) to learn what the team does, and where it is heading (managed by [ziki_cz](https://twitter.com/ziki_cz)).
+Note: Currently we are not looking for more applicants to this specific job position.

 ### International teams working across time-zones